-On 23 February 2005, the TCRA introduced the CLF.
-The CLF ensures regulatory flexibility, addressing market and technology developments, as well as efficient utilization of network resources and encourages market entry of small scale operators.
+In 2005, the TCRA introduced the CLF to ensure regulatory flexibility, addressing market and technology developments, as well as efficient utilization of network resources and encourages market entry of small scale operators.

-The CLF of Tanzania establishes 4 categories of licenses as follows: Network Facilities Providers (NF), Network Service Providers (NS), Application Service Providers (AS) and Content Service Providers (CS).
+The CLF of Tanzania establishes four categories of licenses as follows: Network Facilities Providers (NF), Network Service Providers (NS), Application Service Providers (AS), and Content Service Providers (CS).

-The 4 authorization categories in the CLF are further divided into 4 geographic market segments: international, national, regional, and district market segment.
+The four authorization categories are further divided into four geographic market segments: international, national, regional, and district market segment.